Vancuuy/Vancuuy/README.md

-- 👋 Hi, I’m @Vancuuy
+- 👋 Hi, I’m Elvis Kamau
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding I`m good at python and Java
 - 🌱 I’m currently learning mechatronics engineering
 - 💞️ I’m looking to collaborate on ma
 - 📫 How to reach me on my Instagram _.e.l.v.i.s